alb2001/dextools-python/README.md

 ```

 ## Obtaining API Key
-To obtain an API key, you will need to fill up [this form](https://forms.gle/yviVwKYaqs81BMB77).
+To obtain an API key, head to the [Developer Portal](https://developer.dextools.io/) and choose your plan.

 ## Getting Started
+There are 2 versions of the Dextools API

+### Version 1
-To get started, import the package, and initiate a DextoolsAPI instance object by passing your API key:
+To get started, import the package, and initiate a `DextoolsAPI` instance object by passing your API key:
 ```
 from dextools_python import DextoolsAPI dextools = DextoolsAPI(api_key)